Taurodontism: Landmark ratio

 Where, A = the lowest point of the pulp chamber roof, B = the highest point of the pulp chamber floor, and C = the longest root’s apex.

 Using this formula, a tooth is a taurodont if the landmark ratio is ≥ 0.2 and the distance from the highest point of the pulp chamber floor (B) to the cemento-enamel junction (D) is ≥ 2.5 mm.
 The full classification system based on this formula are displayed in the table below:

-It is important to note that historically, there has been professional debate regarding the taurodont classification systems as to: 1) how much displacement and/or morphologic change constitutes taurodontism, 2) whether classification should be indexed stepwise or on a continuum, and 3) whether to include certain teeth in the occurrence of taurodontism.
+Historically, there has been professional debate regarding the taurodont classification systems as to: 1) how much displacement and/or morphologic change constitutes taurodontism, 2) whether classification should be indexed stepwise or on a continuum, and 3) whether to include certain teeth in the occurrence of taurodontism.
 For example, as premolars are narrow mesio-distally, taurodontism is hard to identify radiographically on premolars.
 Therefore, some researchers exclude premolars from their classification systems.
 Additionally, there has been criticism over the use of landmarks that undergo changes.
 For example, due to trauma or wear, tertiary dentin can be deposited which can then alter some measurements; thus, caution should be employed when diagnosing taurodontism in this case.
 Finally, as these measurements are dimensionally quite small, they are also subject to large relative error.